 Long Term Care Insurance Options

-There are two types of insurance in South Carolina that pay for long term care costs.
-And each type of policy has its specific advantages.
-One of our licensed professionals can provide details to help you decide which is best for you.
+There are two types of LTC insurance in South Carolina and each has its specific advantages.
+One of our licensed professionals can provide more detail to help you decide which is best for you.

 Traditional Long Term Care Insurance